 According to historians, Argentine crumb bread is a variation of the Italian tramezzino, which, in turn, emerged as an alternative to the English sandwich, but with an Italian flavor.
 It adopted the triangular shape that still characterizes it today.

-The crumb sandwich, also called tostado or Carlito, is usually made for parties and gatherings because they can be prepared very quickly.
+The crumb sandwich, also called Tostado or Carlito, is usually made for parties and gatherings because it can be prepared very quickly.
 There are endless variations depending on the region.
 Besides the classic version with ham, there are for example combinations with tuna, egg, tenderloin, or corn.

-It is then when the Vitel toné with cold sauce and mayonnaise, as it is known today, began to become popular.
+It was then that the Vitel toné with cold sauce and mayonnaise, as it is known today, began to become popular.

 One of the most representative dishes of Argentina is the locro, a dish with strong roots to the Andean culture of the Quechua people.

 Back then, as now, the main base for the preparation of locro was corn and beans.
 Thanks to its high caloric content, the locro is one of the favorite dishes during the winter, in addition to the affordability of its ingredients, its nutritional value is remarkable.
 It can be prepared a day before eating and, if it is well preserved, its flavor improves notably.

 Despite its variations over the years, its vegetable base remains unchanged as does the cooking by simmering.

 The milanesa consists of wrapping slices of beef, pork, veal or chicken in bread crumbs, egg, seasoned with parsley and garlic and other seasonings, then fried in a pan with oil.

 The contribution of the European immigrants to this dish is undeniable.
 The name of this dish comes from Milan, cotoletta alla milanese which can be translated as veal Milanese, very similar to the Viennese breading.
 The rules for preparing it are unbreakable, one of them refers to the use of a bone cut from the top of the beef and butter, instead of oil, for frying.